Music and Art inspire a romance, a dream, and a place.

 Walter & Lucie Rosen

 Walter Rosen was born in Berlin, Germany in 1875.
-To pursue the family banking business, his parents, Max Tower Rosen and Flora Thalmann Rosen, moved with the family to New York City when Walter was 10 years old.
+To pursue the family banking business, his parents, Max Tower Rosen and Flora Thalmann Rosen, moved their family to New York City when Walter was 10 years old.
 Walter was a very intelligent young man, entering Harvard at 16 and graduating in three years.
 Soon after, Walter received his law degree from New York Law.
 After graduating, Walter Rosen started his own law firm.
-Shortly after founding the firm, Walter decided to join the family business, the international banking firm of Ladenburg, Thalmann and Co., as a partner; he later become the senior partner.
-Walter became a specialist in railroads, serving on several boards, and for many years was the Chairman of the Board of the Mexican National Railways.
+Shortly after founding the firm, Walter decided to join the family business — the international banking firm of Ladenburg, Thalmann and Co. — as a partner; he later became the senior partner.
+Walter was a specialist in railroads, serving on several boards, and for many years was the Chairman of the Board of the Mexican National Railways.

 Lucie Bigelow Dodge was born in 1890 to a socially prominent New York family.
 Her maternal grandfather, John Bigelow was an author, editor and co-owner of the New York Evening Post and Minister to France under President Abraham Lincoln.
 Later in his long life, Mr. Bigelow was one of the co-founders of the New York Public Library.
 Lucie’s paternal grandfather was Charles Cleveland Dodge, a General during the American Civil War, and later a partner in Dodge Phelps Company.
 In 1902, Lucie’s mother, Flora, decided to divorce her husband, Charles S. Dodge, and moved with her two children, Lucie and Johnny, to Sioux Falls, South Dakota— one of the few states at the time granting divorces.
 Flora had fallen in love with Lionel Guest, an English subject several years her junior, who was the fourth son of the 1st Baron of Wimborne and through his mother, Lady Cornelia Spencer-Churchill, a first cousin to Winston Churchill.